adonespitogo/laravel-omnipay/README.md

 ===============
 <a href="https://github.com/omnipay/omnipay">Omnipay</a> Package for Laravel Four.

-<qoute>Omnipay is a payment processing library for PHP.
+<qoute>"Omnipay is a payment processing library for PHP.
 It has been designed based on ideas from Active Merchant, plus experience implementing dozens of gateways for CI Merchant.
-It has a clear and consistent API, is fully unit tested, and even comes with an example application to get you started.</qoute>
+It has a clear and consistent API, is fully unit tested, and even comes with an example application to get you started."</qoute>

 <h2>Installation</h2>
 Begin by installing this package through Composer.
 Edit your project's composer.json file to require codesleeve/asset-pipeline.